HewlettPackard/ai-metadata-knowledge-graph/Readme.md

 * Create a virtual environment `python3 -m venv <myenv>` and activate it using `source <myenv>/bin/activate` or `conda create -n aimkg python=3.9` and activate it `conda activate aimkg`
 * Run `pip install -r requirements.txt`
 * Create a folder named `$HOME/graph_data` where the neo4J graph database will be created
 * Create a folder named `$HOME/neo4j_plugins`.
-Download the neo4j plugin [apoc-5.16.0-extended.jar](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/download/5.16.0/apoc-5.16.0-extended.jar) or (https://drive.google.com/file/d/12iVJVKnC4H-dYCx_-vhaKJwk9zzpXWzy/view?usp=sharing) and put it into the folder named `$HOME/neo4j_plugins`.
+This is where Neo4J will place any custom plugins it uses.
+Plugins apoc and apoc-extended are used in ths project.
+These are automatically downloaded when neo4J starts to `$HOME/neo4j_plugins`.
 * Create a folder named `$HOME/raw_files` where the neo4j source data will be stored
 * Download the sample dataset (dataset-small.zip) for AIMKG from [here](https://drive.google.com/drive/folders/1FcUOe98w7Mlcfg49icSAuCdFh-PH72GE?usp=sharing).
 Unzip into a folder named `raw_files`. `unzip dataset-small.zip -d $HOME/raw_files`.
 The resulting folder should have `$HOME/raw_files/nodes` and `$HOME/raw_files/relationships`
 * Update the paths used in the docker-compose.yml file.
 Mention full path.
 For example: